Axway/mft-convert/content/en/docs/TransferCFT/concepts/Create_transfers_Start_here/implicit_transfer_modes.md

 > **Note**
 >
 > If a requester defines FNAME=&NFNAME and the server has not defined
-> NFNAME, or vice- versa, the transfer fails and is interrupted.
+> NFNAME, or vice-versa, the transfer fails and is interrupted.
 If the server/sender
 > defines NFNAME and the file name is preceded with "\*", the requester/receiver
 > can use the name of its choice as the FNAME.